 Mrs. Louisa Wilberforce: Simply try for one hour to behave like gentlemen.

-The Superintendent: [as she is leaving, the superintendent follows her out with her umbrella] Mrs. Wilberforce, wait!
+The Sergeant: [as she is leaving, the sergeant follows her out with her umbrella] Mrs. Wilberforce, wait!
 Just a moment!

 [Holding out the umbrella]